Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param referenceTimestamp the timestamp at which the operatorInfos were sourced
  * @param operatorSetInfo the operatorInfos to update the operator table with
  * @param operatorSetConfig the configuration of the operatorSet
- * @dev only callable by the operatorTableUpdater for the given operatorSet
+ * @dev Only callable by the `OperatorTableUpdater`
+ * @dev The `referenceTimestamp` must correspond to a reference timestamp for a globalTableRoot stored in the `OperatorTableUpdater`.
- * @dev The `referenceTimestamp` must be greater than the latest reference timestamp for the given operatorSet */ function updateOperatorTable(
+ *     It must also be greater than the latest reference timestamp for the given operatorSet.
+ */
+function updateOperatorTable(
     OperatorSet calldata operatorSet,